 In March 2003, we completed the acquisition of the remaining outstanding shares of SANlight, which we did not already own.
-The acquisition provided us with software technology and expertise that we can leverage in our enhanced backup solutions.
+The acquisition provided us with software technology and expertise that we planned to leverage in our enhanced backup solutions.

 Strategy